ziedtuihri/DevOps/README.md

 ### When to Use Tokens
 - For automations, scripts, or CI/CD systems.
-- If you frequently work across multiple devices. https://medium.com/@rahulsharan512/how-to-connect-git-bash-to-your-github-account-two-easy-methods-a332e037dea5
+- If you frequently work across multiple devices.<br>
+https://medium.com/@rahulsharan512/how-to-connect-git-bash-to-your-github-account-two-easy-methods-a332e037dea5
 ---